wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package-setup.md

 ![Create a script in R](../media/hello-world.png)

-After you run the script, you will be able to see the output in the console:
+After you run the script, you'll be able to see the output in the console:

 ![Hello World output](../media/hello-world-2.png)